2015 KEY DATES

 In advertising, everyone’s creativity is directed to ‘Growth’.
 The minions of creative include art directors, copywriters, planners, account managers and media buyers.
 All of these people know creativity is the heart: The heart of growth; The heart of emotional impact; And the heart of great advertising.

 Each year, the Award shows recognize prodigious achievement and the talents responsible, so that all can find them.
-Even the biggest networks like WPP and Omnicom vie for awards so they can say, "We are Winners, worthy of being awarded your account."
+Even the biggest networks like WPP, Omnicom and Publicis vie for awards so they can say, "We are Winners, worthy of being awarded your account."

 And yet, in this growth obsessed industry: Who is growing the growers?